Thomas Heising

 Sandworm trail

-Lugworms are indeed worms that leave these tubes of sand behind after they’ve borrowed.
+Lugworms are indeed worms that leave these tubes of sand behind after they’ve burrowed.

 Back to the guide